Procida - Escape The Crowds And Discover One Of Italy's Most Breathtaking Hidden Gems

 The village of Marina Corricella

 Corricella is the oldest marina in Procida.
-It’s a colorful village whose cultural heritage runs from the 17th century.
-Known for its spontaneous housing and fishing history, the village has weathered many difficult seasons since it came to being.
+This colorful village boasts a cultural heritage dating back to the 17th century.
+Known for its unique, haphazard housing style and rich fishing history, the village has weathered many storms since its inception.

-During warmer months a special dinner on the Marina with soft lighting is a must for visitors.
-The dinner is made even more unique by the fact that you have it a stone throw away from the sea.
+During the warmer months, enjoying a special dinner on the marina under soft lighting is a must-do for visitors.
+The experience is further enhanced by the romantic setting, just a stone's throw away from the sea.

 Procida/Naples Tours